IterateMe/Garden_AuTomate/README.md

 This project has been succesfully tested on "Rpi 3B+" & "Rpi Zero WH" with the Raspbian OS (Desktop & Lite versions)

+Libraries you will need:
+- flask
+- apscheduler

 Notes:
-- Libraries you will need:
--- af

 - In order to run the scripts properly, do so from the command prompt as it is the most reliable way to run scripts on a Rpi.

 Content description: